Date & Location

 Sergei has over 30 years experience in computational analysis and specializes in analysis of problems relating to structural, piezo-electric, thermal, electro-magnetic, vibration, plasma and acoustic phenomena.
 As a Senior Engineer at AltaSim he has been instrumental in the development and application of multiphysics analysis to real world problems in the Automotive, Aerospace, Medical Products, Consumer Products, and Energy markets.

 Upon registration you will receive an e-mail confirmation of your reservation, directions to the course site will be sent closer to the course date.

 Training will take place between 12:30pm and 4:30pm ET.

-Payment should be provided in advance and can be made by Visa, MasterCard, company purchase order or check.
+Payment should be provided in advance and can be made by Visa, MasterCard, American Express, or company purchase order.
 For security purposes we do not accept credit card information by e-mail.
 AltaSim will contact you by phone to confirm payment information.

 Please mail payments/purchase orders to: